 Seniors live full lives and want to enjoy their golden years without being burdened by poor health.
 Many suffer from loss of normal brain function that may be the result of dementia, delirium and amnesia.
 Dementia is the presentation of the sum of physical diseases and infections over a lifetime.
 Nerve cells that have been negatively impacted may not show symptoms until the golden years.
+Here are tips on how to keep seniors healthy.

 - Lapse in judgment